What is the purpose of the Salus University White Coat Ceremony?

 Will disability resources be available?

-The Kimmel Center is ADA compliant.
-If any of your guests require special seating or assistance entering the venue and you did not indicate this on the White Coat Survey, please notify firstname.lastname@example.org
+Yes, the Kimmel Center is ADA compliant.
+If you or any of your guests require special seating or assistance entering the venue and you did not indicate this on the White Coat Survey, please notify email@example.com

 How do I get to the Kimmel Center?